• Skip to primary navigation

 Bake for 18 minutes.

-Remove the cupcakes with whisky from the oven and from cupcake pan and let it cool completely before decorating.
+Remove the cupcakes with whisky from the oven and from the cupcake pan and let it cool completely before decorating.

-To make the Fireball Buttercream
+Make the Fireball Buttercream

 The bowl of a stand mixer with cake batter and fireball whisky.

-Make the basic vanilla buttercream recipe.
 Then add powdered sugar, cinnamon, cayenne and Fireball whisky.

 Whip until fully mixed and fluffy.